Fujii Kaze

-Fujii Kaze (藤井 風) is a Japanese singer-songwriter and musician under Universal Sigma.
-Raised in Satoshō, Okayama in Japan, he began uploading covers to YouTube since the age of 12.
-He released his first studio album, Help Ever Hurt Never in 2020, which reached number one on the Billboard Japan Hot Albums chart and number two on the Oricon Albums Chart.
+Fujii Kaze (藤井 風) is a Japanese singer-songwriter and pianist.
+Born and raised in Satoshō, Okayama, he began uploading piano covers of pop songs to YouTube at 12.
+Signed to Universal Sigma's Hehn Records, Fujii released his debut single, "Nan-Nan", in 2019.
+His first studio album, Help Ever Hurt Never (2020), reached number one on Billboard Japan's Hot Albums chart and number two on the Oricon Albums Chart and was certified gold in Japan.
+The song "Shinunoga E-Wa" became viral on social media and brought Fujii to fame beyond Japan.

+Fujii's second studio album, Love All Serve All (2022), topped the albums charts of both Billboard Japan and Oricon, and it was certified platinum in Japan.
+The album was supported by the lead single "Kirari", which peaked at number two on the Japan Hot 100 and was certified triple platinum for streaming in Japan.
+In 2023–2024, Fujii released standalone singles including "Workin' Hard", "Hana" and "Michiteyuku" and embarked on concert tours outside Japan.

 Biography

 Early musical beginnings

 Fujii Kaze was born in 1997 in Satoshō in Okayama, Japan, and has one older brother and two older sisters.
 As a child, he listened to all kinds of music such as jazz, classical music, pop, and enka.
 Starting at 12 years old, Fujii uploaded various piano and vocal cover videos on his personal YouTube channel, amassing more than 30 million views.
-During his high school years, he suspended uploading to focus on his musical studies; he returned to YouTube after he graduated.
+During his high school years, he stopped uploading to focus on his musical studies; he returned to YouTube after he graduated.
 In early 2019, he moved to Tokyo.

 2019–2020: Major label debut, Help Ever Hurt Never

-Fujii released his debut single, "何なんw (WTF LOL)" on November 18, 2019, and his second single, "もうええわ (Mo-Eh-Wa)" on December 24.
+Fujii released his debut single, "Nan-Nan" on November 18, 2019, and his second single, "Mo-Eh-Wa" on December 24.
 Each single was re-released digitally with its own extended play, with each EP including cover songs that can only be downloaded on Apple Music.

-In January 2020, he was named as one of Spotify's "Early Noise 2020" Top 10 Breaking Artists.
+In January 2020, he was named as one of Spotify's Early Noise 2020 Top 10 Breaking Artists.
 One-man live performances in the form of Nan-Nan Show 2020 were scheduled for April 4 and 26 at Zepp Namba and Zepp Tokyo respectively, but were cancelled due to the COVID-19 pandemic.

 Fujii released his first studio album Help Ever Hurt Never on May 20, 2020, and reached number one on the Billboard Japan Hot Albums chart.
 He also announced his first national hall tour, which consists of 12 performances in 11 cities from December 25, 2020, to January 31, 2021.

-In August 2020, he became the first Japanese person to be a YouTube's Artist on the Rise.
+In August 2020, Fujii became the first Japanese person to be named YouTube's Artist on the Rise.
 Immediately after Fujii Kaze "Nan-Nan Show 2020" Help Ever Hurt Never at Nippon Budokan, Fujii released two new singles: "Hedemo Ne-Yo" and "Seishun Sick" on October 30.
 Each single was released digitally with its own extended play and selection of cover songs.